mattermost/docs/source/administration/devops-command-center.rst

 **Preferences:**

-- Select a broadcast channel where status updates will be automatically posted.
+ - Select an optional broadcast channel where incident status updates will be automatically copied.
+Incident status updates always post to the incident channel.
 - Set a timer to reminder the incident commander to provide a status update.
 - Add a message template with the reminder text.